McFredward/twd_bhaptics/README.md

 * Once you closed the game you have to restart the mod!

 ## How To Use (using a Python interpreter)
  Don't want to run a prebuild .exe?
-This is python project so just clone the repo and run the ```starter.py``` with a Python3.9 interpreter instead of the binary.
+This is a python project so just clone the repo and run the ```starter.py``` with a Python3.9 interpreter instead of the binary.
  You need to install the following dependencys:

 *  ```pip install websocket websocket-client```